openmod/OpenMod.Migrator.Uconomy/README.md

-# OpenMod.UconomyToOpenMod
+# OpenMod.Uconomy.Bridge
  Support rocketmod plugins to use OpenMod Economy

 ## Information
 This plugin redirects Uconomy plugin requests to any economy plugin created for Openmod

 ### Instalation
-You need to run `openmod install OpenMod.UconomyToOpenMod` on console to install the plugin.
+You need to run `openmod install OpenMod.Uconomy.Bridge` on console to install the plugin.
 And you are ready to go!

 ### Data Migration